opencog/opencog-debian/README.md

 ## Docker image

-Debian-based Docker image is [available](https://hub.docker.com/r/mhatta/opencog-be) at dockerhub.
+Debian-based Docker container image is [available](https://hub.docker.com/r/mhatta/opencog-be) at dockerhub.

 ## Building OpenCog by yourself using these files